-The University Archives and Special Collections Department of the Florida Gulf Coast University Library advances research by acquiring, preserving, and providing access to original primary source materials.
-The department includes Special Collections, University Archives, and Digital Services.
+The Archives, Special Collections, & Digital Initiatives Department of the Florida Gulf Coast University Library advances research by acquiring, preserving, and providing access to original primary source materials.

 Special Collections houses rare, fragile, and unique materials including manuscripts, early printed books, photographs, sheet music, and ephemera.
 The University Archives houses the historical record of Florida Gulf Coast University.
 Strengths of the collections include Southwest Florida history, forensic anthropology, ichthyology, mid-twentieth century photojournalism, and regional environmental studies.
 If you are interested in donating to our collections, please see our donation guidelines.

 The University Archives and Special Collections Department supports active learning and engagement through biannual exhibitions in our third floor galleries and first floor reference area.
 Exhibitions highlight FGCU's special collections as well as traveling exhibts and collections on loan from other libraries and museums.